techgrounds/techgrounds-anj-dtmr/03_linux/README.md

 Brief description of the result of the exercises.
 An image can speak more than a thousand words.

-**Found out the difference between "grep -o "techgrounds" test.txt > techgrounds.txt" and "grep -i "techgrounds" test.txt", grep -i is used when we want to look for centain part of word that is part of a longer one.:**
+**Found out the difference between "grep -o "techgrounds" test.txt > techgrounds.txt" and "grep -i "techgrounds" test.txt", grep -i is used when we want to look for centain part of word that is part of a longer one:**
 ![Label](https://github.com/techgrounds/techgrounds-agcdtmr/blob/main/00_includes/linux/lnx-03-issue4.1.png)
 ![Label](https://github.com/techgrounds/techgrounds-agcdtmr/blob/main/00_includes/linux/lnx-03-issue4.png)